 For every question you get correct, they donate ten grains of rice to the World Food Programme.
 Nothing happens if you get it wrong.

 There is no minimum or maximum amount of questions you can answer.
-If you’re anything like me, you’ll find this game pretty addicting and end up playing much longer than you meant to.
+If you’re anything like me, you’ll find this game pretty addicting and end up playing much longer than you mean to.

 But that just means more rice donated!
 Who knew that you could do good just by playing games?